SamaAlsayed/Project/README.md

 Choosing local products over imported ones can reduce the carbon footprint associated with transportation and support sustainable practices in local production.

+Project Proposal

+Goal Alignment: The app aligns with Qatar's National Development Strategy goal of Sustainable Economic Growth by promoting the consumption of local products.
+This supports the development of specialized economic clusters and contributes to the goal of achieving significant improvements in labor productivity and foreign direct investment.

+Societal Impact: The app aims to raise awareness about the availability and benefits of local products, supporting local producers and enhancing food security in Qatar.
+By encouraging the consumption of local products, the app contributes to the sustainability of the local economy and reduces reliance on imports.
 Features

 Product Listings: Display a list of local products in the categories of dairies, beverages, and snacks, along with their foreign counterparts and information about where to find them.